 How we tested

-To find the best true wireless earbuds, we set out in 2021 for an initial round of testing with a pool of products representing the full range of what was available in the format — noise-canceling, workout, audiophile and specifically Apple- and Android-friendly models across the budget and style spectrum.
+To find the best true wireless earbuds, we set out for an initial round of testing with a pool of products representing the full range of what was available in the format — noise-canceling, workout, audiophile and specifically Apple- and Android-friendly models across the budget and style spectrum.
 Since then, we’ve continued to add to this review as we’ve updated our testing with new and improved versions of our earlier picks and added wholly new models to the lineup.

 With each earbud we test, we used them day-in and day-out for weeks or months to understand how they’ll serve in daily use.
 And we put them through the same testing regimen that we’ve used across our headphone reviews.